 - Reproductive care including:

 - contraceptive counseling, prescriptions for oral contraceptives, prescription emergency contraception such as Ella.
-Students may bring in already prescribed single dose Depo provera shots for administration.

 - limited sexually transmitted infection screening.
 STI screening-gonorrhea and chlamydia can be sent out and paid for out of pocket or insurance can be billed.